mk-fg/fgtk/README.rst

 Intended for an ad-hoc temporary encryption when transferring stuff via a usb stick, making a temporary backup to a random untrusted disk or whatever.

+Does not support any kind of appending/resuming or partial operation, which can be bad if there's a flipped bit anywhere in the encrypted data - decryption will stop and throw error at that point.

 .. _PyNaCl's: https://pynacl.readthedocs.io/